-Trust – a legal device satisfying the requirements of state law that places the legal control of property or funds with a trustee.
+Trust.
+A legal device satisfying the requirements of state law that places the legal control of property or funds with a trustee.
 It also includes, but is not limited to, any legal instrument, device, or arrangement that is similar to a trust, including transfers of property by a grantor to an individual or a legal entity with fiduciary obligations so that the property is held, managed, or administered for the benefit of the grantor or others.
 Such arrangements include, but are not limited to, escrow accounts, pension funds, and similar devices as managed by an individual or entity with fiduciary obligations.

-Trustee – any individual or legal entity that holds or manages a trust.
+Trustee.
+Any individual or legal entity that holds or manages a trust.

-Uncompensated Value – the difference between the fair market value of the resource or interest in the resource at the time of transfer less any outstanding debts and the actual amount the individual received for the resource.
+Uncompensated Value.
+The difference between the fair market value of the resource or interest in the resource at the time of transfer less any outstanding debts and the actual amount the individual received for the resource.
 The MassHealth agency uses the uncompensated value in the calculation of the period of ineligibility.

 515.002: Introduction to MassHealth

-(A) The MassHealth agency is responsible for the administration and delivery of health-care services to low- and moderate-income individuals and couples.
+(A) The MassHealth agency is responsible for the administration and delivery of healthcare services to low- and moderate-income individuals and couples.

-(B) 130 CMR 515.000 through 522.000: Other Division Programs provide the MassHealth requirements for persons who are institutionalized, 65 years of age or older, or who would be institutionalized without community-based services in accordance with all applicable laws, including Title XIX of the Social Security Act.
+(B) 130 CMR 515.000 through 522.000: MassHealth: Other Division Programs provide the MassHealth requirements for persons who are institutionalized, are 65 years of age or older, or would be institutionalized without community-based services in accordance with all applicable laws, including Title XIX of the Social Security Act.

-(C) 130 CMR 501.000: Health Care Reform: MassHealth: General Policies through 508.000: Health Care Reform: MassHealth: Managed Care Requirements provide the MassHealth requirements for children, young adults, parents and caretaker relatives, adults, pregnant women, disabled persons, persons who are HIV positive, individuals with breast or cervical cancer, and certain other individuals or couples who are younger than 65 years old and not institutionalized.
+(C) 130 CMR 501.000: MassHealth: General Policies through 508.000: Health Care Reform: MassHealth: Managed Care Requirements provide the MassHealth requirements for children, young adults, parents and caretaker relatives, adults, pregnant people, disabled persons, persons who are HIV positive, individuals with breast or cervical cancer, and certain other individuals or couples who are younger than 65 years of age and not institutionalized.
 These requirements are prescribed in accordance with all applicable laws, including Title XIX and Title XXI of the Social Security Act and MassHealth’s 1115 Medicaid Research and Demonstration Waiver.

-(D) The MassHealth agency will determine eligibility for low-income subsidies under Medicare Part D, as set forth in the Medicare Prescription Drug and Improvement and Modernization Act of 2003 and as described at 20 CFR Part 418.
+(D) The MassHealth agency will determine eligibility for low-income subsidies under Medicare Part D, as set forth in the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 and as described at 20 CFR Part 418.

 515.003: MassHealth Coverage Types

 (A) The MassHealth agency provides access to health care by determining eligibility for the coverage type that provides the most comprehensive benefits for a person who may be eligible.
-Generally, members are provided services on a fee-for-service basis as defined at 130 CMR 515.001.
+Generally, members are provided with services on a fee-for-service basis as defined at 130 CMR 515.001.

-(B) The MassHealth agency offers the following types of coverage: MassHealth Standard, MassHealth Family Assistance, MassHealth Limited, MassHealth Senior Buy-in, and MassHealth Buy-in.
-The type of coverage for which a person is eligible is based on the person's and the spouse's income and assets, as described in 130 CMR 519.000: MassHealth: Coverage Types and 520.000: MassHealth: Financial Eligibility, and immigration status, as described in 130 CMR 518.000: MassHealth: Citizenship and Immigration.
+(B) The MassHealth agency offers the following types of coverage: Standard, Family Assistance, Limited, Senior Buy-in, and Buy-in.
+The type of coverage for which a person is eligible is based on the person's and the spouse's income and assets, as described in 130 CMR 519.000: MassHealth: Coverage Types and 130 CMR 520.000: MassHealth: Financial Eligibility, and immigration status, as described in 130 CMR 518.000: MassHealth: Citizenship and Immigration.

-(C) The MassHealth agency may limit the number of people who can be enrolled in MassHealth Family Assistance.
-When the MassHealth agency imposes such a limit, no new applicants 65 years of age or older who are subject to these limitations will be added to MassHealth Family Assistance, and current MassHealth Family Assistance members who have lost eligibility for more than 30 days for any reason will not be allowed to reenroll until the MassHealth agency is able to reopen enrollment for adults.
+(C) The MassHealth agency may limit the number of people who can be enrolled in Family Assistance.
+When the MassHealth agency imposes such a limit, no new applicants 65 years of age or older who are subject to these limitations will be added to Family Assistance, and current Family Assistance members who have lost eligibility for more than 30 days for any reason will not be allowed to reenroll until the MassHealth agency reopens enrollment for adults.